Our Staff

 Mrs. Whitt joined our Ignite Family in 2022.
 She holds a B.S. in Communication Disorders from the University of Rhode Island.
 She holds an M.A. in Education specializing in Special Education from the University of North Carolina at Charlotte.

 Prior to joining our team, Mrs. Whitt worked for Charlotte Mecklenburg Schools.
 She held many titles within CMS, such as a resource teacher and Title I tutor.
-She has also worked as an Early Childhood teacher in a private school setting and online as an English as a Second Language teacher.
+She has also worked as a special education teacher in private school settings and online as an English as a Second Language (ESOL) teacher.

 In her free time, Mrs. Whitt likes to work out, shop, read and watch movies.
 She is a big animal lover and is also starting to have a serious houseplant addiction.